 - Candy canes, crushed

 - Add vanilla and egg and beat for a minute or so until combined.
-Add flour, baking soda and cocoa powder and mix briefly until a chocolately dough forms.
+Add flour, baking soda, cocoa powder and salt, if using, and mix briefly until a chocolately dough forms.

 - Bake cookies in the oven for approximately 10-11 minutes.
 Carefully transfer to a wire rack to cool completely.